systemgroupnet/SG.CodeCoverage/README.md

 # SG.CodeCoverage
-A code coverage library, used for *Test Impact Analysis* (or *Continuous Testing*) in our internal testing framework.
+A code coverage library, used for *Test Impact Analysis* (or *Continuous Testing*) in our internal testing framework, as a replacement for vstest's inefficient data collectors.

 ## How does it work?